10-3-pursuit/startup-challenge/readme.md

 - Wireframes of the app.
 - Why their app could be successful in the market.

-Rehearsal: Quick run-through of their presentation to ensure it's within the time limit.
+**Rehearsal:** Quick run-through of their presentation to ensure it's within the time limit.

-## Final Phase: Presentations (Remaining Time)
+## Final Phase: Presentations

 Each squad presents their startup idea to the class.
 Encourage other squads to ask questions and give feedback.